CynthiaChibani/HGUT_arch_viruses/README.md

 - Included information about hits to VOGs confirmed by CheckV as well.
 - -- Information is found in the output folder of the CheckV run under /tmp/gene_features.tsv.
 - -- This output includes information on hits to the checkv-db (https://portal.nersc.gov/CheckV/)
+- A detailed workbook for reproducing the figure is included in this repository